Yiling-J/carrier/README.md

 **> ent**

-To support ent, you need to provide the `SchemaCreate` struct to schema, so carrier can get enough information.
+To support ent, you need to provide the `ent.{Name}Create` struct to schema, so carrier can get enough information.
 ```go
 package schema